-- Edit it on 'single' pages (and add new meta too).
+- Edit it on 'single' pages (and add new custom fields too) - only for WooCommerce.

 - Use it as variables in Engage automations.

-More info about WooCommerce and Custom Meta in general can be found here.
+More info about WooCommerce and Custom Fields, in general, can be found here.

 You'll have a variety of ways to filter on the data.
-For example, you could add a filter for the Stripe Fee custom meta:
+For example, you could add a filter for the Stripe Fee custom field:

-Or you could filter by the meta key not being empty:
+Or you could filter by the custom field not being empty:

-The same applies to customer, product and subscription custom meta filtering.
+The same applies to customer, product and subscription custom field filtering.

-Similarly, you can export custom meta fields very easily.
-When in the middle of an export, click the 'All Settings' link and then choose all the meta fields you'd like to include.
+Similarly, you can export custom fields very easily.
+When in the middle of an export, click the 'All Settings' link and then choose all the custom fields you'd like to include.

 View / Edit / Add

-Note: It's possible to see custom fields for subscriptions but not to edit or add new ones due to limitations in the WC Subscriptions API.
+Note: It's possible to see custom fields for subscriptions but not to edit or add new ones due to limitations in the WooCommerce Subscriptions API.

-By default, Metorik will show your top 150 meta keys in meta selects (eg. for segmenting & exporting).
-If a meta key is not appearing when you are trying to segment/export data, head to your report settings, and add the meta key under Meta Settings:
+WooCommerce: By default, Metorik will show your top 150 custom fields in 'custom field selects' (eg. for segmenting & exporting).
+If a custom field is not appearing when you are trying to segment/export data, head to the custom field settings, and add the custom field there:

-Meta added here will be displayed at the top of meta selects for easy access.
+Custom fields added here will be displayed at the top of 'custom field selects' for easy access.

-Some meta that Metorik considers protected or arbitrary is ignored.
-Most of the time, this won't matter but if you find that some meta you need is being ignored, please reach out to us and we can take a look.
+Some custom fields that Metorik considers protected or arbitrary are ignored.
+Most of the time, this won't matter but if you find that some custom fields you need is being ignored, please reach out to us and we can take a look.

-Every day, Metorik will refresh for the possible fields, so if you don't see one you're looking for, it should show up the next day or you can message us and we'll refresh it right away for you.
+Every few hours, Metorik will refresh for the possible fields, so if you don't see one you're looking for, it should show up soon or you can message us and we'll refresh it right away for you.

-Also to keep in mind: If you're adding custom meta fields through code, be sure to change the order/subscription/customer 'last updated' dates, so Metorik knows about the change.
+WooCommerce: If you're adding custom fields through code, be sure to change the order/subscription/customer 'last updated' dates, so Metorik knows about the change.
 More details in this help doc.